Starting with Team Science

 Define Synthesis

 This process–of bringing diverse expertise together to combine existing primary data–definitely has its challenges.
-Ideniftying and engaging the necessary combination of skills and experience is challenging.
+Identifying and engaging the necessary combination of skills and experience is challenging.
 Scheduling meeting times can be difficult.
 Commitment to the process can be uneven.
 Nonetheless, virtually all who have experienced it find it to be a deeply rewarding experience.
 Why?

 • The products emerging from synthesis typically have higher impact (as defined by both academic and applied measures)